 Can Scoliosis be Reversed?

-Do you suffer from scoliosis in Raleigh Durham NC.
-Typically scoliosis begins as a minor bend in the spine that gradually progresses.
+Do you suffer from scoliosis in the Chapel Hill, Raleigh, or Durham areas?
+Typically, scoliosis begins as a minor bend in the spine that gradually progresses.
 In fact, for the diagnosis of a scoliosis to be made, there must be a minimum 60o sideways curve of the spine.
 Once the spine has advanced to this stage there are often severe health consequences.
 The good news is that if the bending of the spine is discovered early, and then cared for properly during its early stages, it can be prevented from advancing over time and in many cases the curvature can be reduced.

 What Causes Scoliosis?